As a marketer, have you ever wished you had a resource with all the essential and advanced information about blogging in one place?

-- Build your brand as an expert – In the last ten years a blog has become the conventional way in which to show that you are an authority on a subject.
+- Build your brand as an expert – In the last ten years, a blog has become the conventional way to show that you are an authority on a subject.
 Successful bloggers like Robert Scoble and Hugh MacLeod are great examples.

 - Exercise your creativity – If you are a writer, a blog is unlike other social media in that it gives you plenty of room to work out ideas you might have.

 - Growing stream of organic search traffic – Because of your steady stream of content, a blog will get a ton of traffic from both SEO and the social web.
 There isn’t really a proven method that can do better.

 - Consistency is the key – You can become famous with a blog…as long as you are consistent and hang in there for at least two years.
 People like Fred Wilson and Rand Fishkin have proven it works.

 - Proven business model – We will discuss the monetization of a blog in a section below, so, for now, it will suffice to say that a blog run right will make you profit, which is important to running a business.

 Great blog content is made of these 3 things